manurag07/stuckbook/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version: 2.6.3

-* System dependencies
+* System dependencies: not required

-* Configuration
+* Configuration: not require

-* Database creation

-* Database initialization
+* Database creation: rails db:setup

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Just clone it and create database and start the server.

 * ...